-Different programmes are available and the most suitable structure for you will depend on whether you studied a degree in a science discipline or a non-science subject.
+Different programmes are available and the most suitable structure for you will depend on the mathematical content of your degree.
 The course structure and length will be flexible to reflect the needs of each individual trainee.

 The programme has six intakes per year.
 These include an 8-week course starting in July, a 16-week course starting in April, and a 28-week course starting in January.

 If you have a degree in a mathematically related area or a degree which contains a small amount of mathematical study alongside other subjects, this course may be for you.
 It is designed for applicants without a breadth and depth of mathematical study in their degree who may need to improve their subject knowledge as a condition of entry to the PGCE.

 The actual length of the course depends on your qualifications and experience, and will be determined at an interview at the University.
 We will contact you to arrange this session shortly after we receive your application.

 The course is designed to achieve the following: